marekweb/blowhash-php/README.md

 Use the `hashPassword` method when a password is first created to obtain a 60-character hash string.

 When validating a login attempt, retrieve the hash string and use the `checkPassword` method.
-It will return true if the hashes match, indicating that the password is valid.
+It will return true if the input password matches the hash.

 Usage: